With their solid safety ratings, high quality, and lower environmental impact, Tesla cars have a lot going for them.

 Technically, Tesla is now a licensed broker providing coverage via State National Insurance.
 The program is only available to drivers in California for now, but there are plans to expand coverage to other states.

-Be aware that rideshare drivers don’t qualify for coverage under Tesla Insurance.
+rideshare driversdon’t qualify for coverage under Tesla Insurance.
 The company is said to be working on a separate car insurance policy for commercial vehicles, which would include those operated by Lyft and Uber drivers.

 Will Tesla Insurance lower costs?

 You may be able to enjoy lower Tesla car insurance costs through this program, but it’s still recommended that you shop around for cheap car insurance quotes.
 Comparing car insurance quotes is a great way to find savings.

 Tesla Insurance takes a three-pronged approach to reduce costs for drivers:

 Lowering repair costs: To keep repair costs down, Tesla promises to fix vehicles internally at a fraction of the cost charged elsewhere.
 This may keep down the cost of collision and